 The first king of Portugal, Dom Afonso Henriques, laid siege to the Óbidos castle for two months, but the moorish population resisted his attack.
 One moonless night, a beautiful lady came down from the castle to speak to the king.
-She told him that, although she lived in the castle, she was not moorish.
+She told him that, even though she lived in the castle, she was not moorish.
 And that she had a recurrent dream she had to fulfill.
 The king was to attack the castle’s main door.
 At the same time, he would send a small group of soldiers to the back.
 There, the lady would leave an open door to let them in.
 Their surprise attach would secure the victory of the Portuguese troops.

 The king of Portugal feared falling into a trap.
 But something about the lady’s demeanor convinced him to adopt her plan.
 The next day, the castle back door was indeed open and the Portuguese conquered Óbidos.
 The king looked everywhere for the beautiful lady, but she had vanished.